cryogenian/slamdata/MODULES.md

     TODO : Think about Widgets and GlobalComponents and how to make functions work with them both.
 Is it better to use row polymorphism or typeclasses
+     | This is type of message receiver in component
+     | It takes an **action** and do something with it

     type Receiver action e = action -> Eff e Unit

 #### `RenderFn`

+this function modifies virtual tree

     type RenderFn action state eff = Receiver action eff -> state -> Eff eff VTree

 #### `Service`

+WIP : This is component that has no render function
+I think it must be global in some cases.
+I suggest to use it for FileUploader, ApiCalls and Router

     type Service action state eff = { send :: Receiver action eff, signal :: Signal state }

 #### `UpdateFn`

+this function fold **state** with **action**

     type UpdateFn action state eff = action -> state -> Eff eff state

 #### `Widget`

+This is basic component that can be rendered to DOM

     type Widget action state eff = { insert :: Node -> Eff eff Unit, send :: Receiver action eff, signal :: Signal state }

 #### `WidgetSpec`

+Spec of component

     type WidgetSpec action state eff = { hook :: Receiver action eff -> Eff eff Unit, initial :: Initial action state, updateState :: UpdateFn action state eff, render :: RenderFn action state eff }